rgardn14-max/megr2157-portfolio/docs/assignments/A03/index.md

 ### Material Selection

 The original SolidWorks aluminum material was close to the required stiffness, but some of its properties did not match the assignment values.
-Then I created a custom aluminum material so the Elastic Modulus, Poisson’s ratio, density, and yield strength could be set to the required values, including \(E \approx 10.0 \times 10^6\) psi and \(S_y = 40\) ksi.
+I created a custom aluminum material so the Elastic Modulus, Poisson’s ratio, density, and yield strength could be set to the required values, including an Elastic Modulus of approximately 10.0 × 10^6 psi and a yield strength of 40 ksi.

 ![Custom Aluminum Material](Material.jpg)